Rebellious Syrian towns surrounded and struggling

 Ever since rebels announced they had "liberated" several protest hotspots last month, security forces have intensified their crackdown on the 11-month uprising against four decades of Assad family rule.

-They have surrounded areas of revolt with troops and armored vehicles and cut communication lines.
+They have surrounded areas of revolt with troops and armoured vehicles and cut communication lines.

 In al-Houla, Hamza said, government forces fire rockets randomly when residents try to organize flash protests in some of the town's cramped concrete alleyways.